-David Edelstein’s work has been featured in several media outlets.
-Journalists also frequently contact him for insight in criminal cases that are currently in the news.
+David Edelstein’s work on both state and federal criminal cases has been featured in several media outlets.
+Journalists also frequently contact him for insight into criminal cases as an experienced state and federal defense lawyer.

 Credit Card Confusion Sends Man to Jail, NBC 6 (WTVJ)

 Miami police parts ways with popular “First 48” cable show.
 Miami Herald

 CSI: Miami Consultant David Edelstein Helps Professionals Caught Between a Rock and a Hard Place.
 Attorney at Law Magazine